Is deconstruction a revered church tradition, Christian duty, or part of the rise of the Cult of Self?

 Truth about God isn’t always easy, however.
 Faith that begins in earnest commitment sometimes must advance through a period of slow questioning, of confusion, of switchbacks and labored ascent. - Kirsten Sanders

 Martin Luther is a prime example of one of the most significant deconstructions of the accepted and prevalent Catholic beliefs of his time.
-And while it's not usually wise to brush history with a broad stroke, these cherished beliefs by the Catholic church of his day seemed to boil down to salvation by faith alone and works as a result of love for God (not required for salvation).
+While it's not usually wise to brush history with a broad stroke, these cherished beliefs by the Catholic church of his day seemed to boil down to salvation by faith alone and works as a result of love for God (not required for salvation).
 Many gave their lives and livelihoods to deconstruct false beliefs, fighting to give us the protestant branch of the Church.

 Before that and up until current trends, deconstruction was considered the purview of scholars, some of which corrected beliefs while others may have led to many incorrect beliefs.
 Incorrect beliefs, over time, have either splintered off to become cults or banished to the historical rubbish bin.
 (Only to be resurrected every 40 or 50 years or so.
 None of these banished beliefs truly ever seem to die, they only get reincarnated.)